carriepresley/github-vscode-setup/Readme.md

 _______________________

 ###### 3.)
 Set your commit email in Git:
+The email you create here will be associated with all Git commits.

-Replace the email in the line below with the email that's connected to your GitHub account
+*(The email should be the same as your GitHub email)*

 ```javascript
     git config --global user."email@unicornsandcoffee.com"
 ```